Spring Term Clubs

 Once allocated a place, children are expected to attend each week except for school absence or medical appointments.
 Please let the School Office know as soon as possible if your child is unable to attend.
 If a child misses two sessions without good reason we will consider that your child no longer wishes to attend and offer their place to the next person on the waiting list.

 If your child would like to attend, please complete the registration form below and return to the school office with your payment.
+Please note, this club runs half termly.

 In case you don’t already know: